wp-plugins/advertising-manager/readme.txt

 Features:

-* The most popular ad plugin for Wordpress, with new features coming every single month
+* The most popular advertising plugin for Wordpress, with new features coming every single month
-* Simple way to import all of your ads
 * Widget can be used to place ads in the sidebar
 * Put ads in your blog posts with the click of a button
 * Ads can be placed in your templates with a single PHP function
-* Ad limitations by author, category, tag, page type, and much more
+* Ad targeting by author, category, tag, page type, and much more
 * Auto-recognition for 15 of the most popular ad networks, so you can manage these ads in your Wordpress blog rather than going to each website.
+* View high level analytics for your ads

 Related Links:

-* <a href="http://code.openx.org/projects/show/advertising-manager" title="Advertising Manager plugin for WordPress">Plugin Homepage</a>
+* <a href="https://wordpress.org/plugins/advertising-manager" title="Advertising Manager plugin for WordPress">Plugin Homepage</a>
-* Follow <a href="http://twitter.com/scottswitzer" title="Track Advertising Manager developments by following author Scott Switzer on Twitter">Scott Switzer</a> and <a href="http://twitter.com/openx" title="Track Advertising Manager developments by following sponsor OpenX on Twitter">OpenX</a> on Twitter
+* Follow <a href="http://twitter.com/scottswitzer" title="Track Advertising Manager developments by following author Scott Switzer on Twitter">Scott Switzer</a> on Twitter
-* <a href="http://code.openx.org/projects/activity/advertising-manager" title="Recent changes for the Advertising Manager plugin for WordPress">Recent Changes</a>
-* <a href="http://code.openx.org/projects/advertising-manager/issues" title="Feature requests and bugs">Feature Requests and Bugs</a>
+* <a href="https://github.com/switzer/advertising-manager/issues" title="Feature requests and bugs">Feature Requests and Bugs</a>
 * <a href="http://wordpress.org/tags/advertising-manager">Support Forum</a>
-* <a href="http://openx.org/ad-server/get-openx-hosted">OpenX Ad Server</a> - Advertising Manager is compatible with OpenX tags, in case you want to use advanced techniques to manage your ads.

 == Installation ==